 Requirements for the Bachelor of Science (BS) degree in University College represent both breadth and depth of study.
-Admission requirements for the Bachelor of Science degree include a high school diploma or its equivalent, and at least 6 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution or at least 6 units of course work taken at University College with a minimum grade point average of 2.7.
+Admission requirements for the BS degree include a high school diploma or its equivalent and at least 6 units of transferable college-level course work with a minimum grade-point average of 2.7 taken at another accredited institution or at least 6 units of course work taken at University College with a minimum grade-point average of 2.7.

 The following Bachelor of Science degrees are offered: